 The body of scientific literature addressing the role of diet in leukemia risk is considerably smaller than for solid tumors.
 Epidemiologic evidence suggests that the following factors are associated with reduced risk, although all require further study.

 Diabetic pregnancy and maternal obesity.
-Women with diabetes prior to pregnancy were shown to have a 37% greater risk for having a child who developed leukemia, and those with a BMI between 25 and 30 had a 27% greater risk.
+Women with diabetes prior to pregnancy have a 37% greater risk for having a child who developed leukemia, and those with a BMI between 25 and 30 had a 27% greater risk.

+Reducing or eliminating meat consumption.
 In the NIH-AARP cohort study, individuals who ate the most meat had a 45% greater risk for AML, compared with those who ate the least.
-Evidence of an effect of eating cured meats on childhood leukemia is sparse; however, the most recent case-control study indicated a nearly 75% greater risk in Chinese children who ate these foods more than once per week compared with those consuming them rarely or occasionally.
+Evidence of an effect of eating cured meats on childhood leukemia is sparse; however, a case-control study published in 2009 indicated a nearly 75% greater risk in Chinese children who ate these foods more than once per week compared with those consuming them rarely or occasionally.
 Previous studies of children found that those eating more than 12 hot dogs per month had 9 times the usual risk of developing childhood leukemia.
-Increased risk for childhood leukemia was also found for children whose fathers eat 12 or more hot dogs per month.
-A higher-than-average meat intake was also found in a study of over 13,000 male Iowa farmers who experienced a 25% greater risk for leukemia, compared with individuals who were not farmers and consumed less meat.
+Increased risk for childhood leukemia was also found for children whose fathers ate 12 or more hot dogs per month.
+A higher-than-average meat intake in a study of more than 13,000 male Iowa farmers was associated with a 25% greater risk for leukemia, compared with individuals who were not farmers and consumed less meat.
 The risk for leukemia attributable to meat, particularly processed meat, may be related to the intake of nitrates used as preservatives, which are metabolized to highly carcinogenic N-nitroso compounds in the gut.

-Recent studies have not supported a role for fruit and vegetable intake in leukemia prevention, although previous studies suggested such a link.
+High vegetable and fruit intake.
+Research has not supported a role for fruit and vegetable intake in leukemia prevention, although previous studies suggested such a link.
 The Iowa Women’s Health Study of more than 35,000 women found that the risk of leukemia was inversely associated with vegetable intake.
-In a study of 131 children with leukemia, higher maternal intake of fruits and vegetables was associated with a roughly 25% lower risk for ALL.
+In a study of 131 children with leukemia, higher maternal intake of fruits and vegetables was associated with a 25% lower risk of ALL.
 Similarly, the Northern California Leukemia Study involving 138 children found an inverse association between maternal fruit and vegetable intake and ALL.
 This study also found that regular childhood intake of oranges, orange juice, and bananas was associated with roughly a 50% reduction in leukemia risk among children 2-14 years old.
+A systematic review and meta-analysis of 18 case-control studies also found a decreased risk for ALL when consuming a Mediterranean-style dietary pattern, most notably with higher consumption of fruits, vegetables, and legumes.

-Meta-analyses that compared breastfed with never-breastfed children found an 11% lower risk for childhood leukemia in the former group, and have estimated that 14%-19% of all childhood leukemia cases may be prevented by breastfeeding for 6 months or more.
+Breastfeeding.
+Meta-analyses that compared breastfed with never-breastfed children found an 11% lower risk for childhood leukemia in the former group and have estimated that 14-19% of all childhood leukemia cases may be prevented by breastfeeding for 6 months or more.
+As part of the Pregnancy and Birth to 24 Months Project, a systematic review found that infants who were breastfed for short durations or not at all had a slightly higher risk for acute childhood leukemia, compared with those who were breastfed for longer than six months.

-Reviews of studies linking overweight or obesity have found that the risk for leukemia increases from a minimum of 28% greater in overweight women to 264% greater in obese men.
+Healthy body weight.
+Studies show that the risk of leukemia increases by 28% in overweight women and by 264% in obese men.

 Tea consumption.
-Individuals who consume the most tea had an almost 45% lower risk for leukemia when compared with those consuming the lowest amount.
+Based on a meta-analysis of one cohort study and six case-control studies, individuals in the US and China who consumed the most tea had an almost 45% lower risk for leukemia when compared with those consuming the lowest amount.
 These effects stem more from green than black tea.
 Proposed mechanisms include inhibition of anti-apoptosis proteins, triggering of apoptosis through free radical production, and VEGF receptor inhibition, among others.

 What to Tell the Family

-Leukemias make up a family of blood cancers that have highly variable courses and treatment.
-Acute leukemias are rapidly fatal without treatment but may be curable with aggressive treatment.
-Chronic leukemias can be slow-growing; CLL may not need initial treatment, and CML can usually be controlled with oral therapy for years.
+Leukemias make up a family of blood cancers that have highly variable courses and treatments.
+Acute leukemias are rapidly fatal without treatment but may be cured with aggressive treatment.
+Chronic leukemias can be slow growing; CLL may not need initial treatment, and CML can usually be controlled with oral therapy for years.
 Bone marrow transplantation is often considered for patients younger than 55 years.
 The role of the family is mainly to support the patient during diagnosis and treatment, which can often be difficult.

 The role of diet in causing leukemia or influencing its course is not as clear as it is for solid tumors.
-Further research is required before specific dietary recommendations can be made.
+Further research is required before specific dietary recommendations can be formulated.

 - Siegel RL, Miller KD, Jemal A. Cancer statistics, 2016.
 CA Cancer J Clin.
 2016;66(1):7-30.
 [PMID:26742998]